KatherineMichel/digital-commonplace/README.md

 https://github.com/RedHatOfficial/open-source-participation-guidelines | RedHatOfficial/open-source-participation-guidelines: A community version of Red Hat's Open Source Participation Guidelines

-https://github.com/awslabs/aws-well-architected-labs | awslabs/aws-well-architected-labs: Documentation and code to help you learn, measure, and build using architectural best practices. https://github.com/aws/containers-roadmap | aws/containers-roadmap: This is the public roadmap for AWS container services (ECS, ECR, Fargate, and EKS).

 https://www.redhat.com/en/blog/building-clear-path-maintainers-open-source-projects
 https://aws.amazon.com/blogs/opensource/how-to-become-a-redis-maintainer-one-contribution-at-a-time/ | How to become a Redis maintainer one contribution at a time | AWS Open Source Blog